cometaj2/huckle/README.rst

 - There's an edge case that's not covered; when executing a cli by invoking the root of the HCLI only.
 And more specifically when the root is not valid HCLI when initially fetching the HALNavigator.

-- Carriage return characters "\n" in json don't get converted to line breaks in man pages.

 - Disgraceful handling of huckle cli rm <cliname> when the cliname doesn't exist

 - Disgraceful handling when a cli is invoked when the associated HCLI service is down